Why VR is not the next email

 When you're a fan watching a game—live in the stadium is best—you aren't just watching your team win or lose.
 You compare today's game to past games, wondering about the effect of a running back's injury two weeks prior, speculating if a former coach would have used a different strategy, and calculating how the final score affects the team's Super Bowl chances.

 That's just what's happening in your own head.
 If you're in the stands, you're likely also talking smack with other fans, texting friends who aren't there, while munching snacks and drinking beer.
-Oh, and let's not forget "the wave," where the audience puts on its own mini-show.
-If you belong to a fantasy football league, then you're likely applying what's on the field to your fantasy team's progress.
+Let's not forget "the wave," where the audience puts on its own mini-show.
+If you belong to a fantasy football league, you're likely applying what's on the field to your fantasy team's progress.

-That's a minimum of four levels (today's game, other games, interaction with other people and fantasy football) of experience happening at the same time and all contained in one conceptual bag called "watching football."
-With the right collection of other people around such experiences can be unforgettable.
+That's a minimum of four levels (today's game, other games, interaction with other people, and fantasy football) of experience happening simultaneously, and all contained in one conceptual bag called "watching football."
+With the right collection of other people around, such experiences can be unforgettable.

 Boiling it down, two key requirements for cognitive immersion are that it is live and social.
 Most VR experiences today are neither.